 Get exclusive member benefits & effect social change.
 Join Today

-Nephrogenic Diabetes Insipidus (NDI) is a rare disorder that occurs when the kidneys are unable to concentrate urine.
-In most people, the body balances intake of fluids with urine excretion.
-However, people with NDI produce excessive amounts of urine (a condition known as polyuria), which result in insatiable thirst (polydipsia).
-This balance is regulated by a hormone called vasopressin or antidiuretic hormone (ADH).
+Nephrogenic diabetes insipidus (NDI) is a rare disorder that occurs when the kidneys are unable to concentrate urine.
+In most people, the body balances the fluids you drink with the amount of urine you excrete, or expel, from your body.
+However, people with NDI produce excessive amounts of urine.
+This is a condition known as polyuria and it causes insatiable thirst, or polydipsia.

 The symptoms of NDI vary with age.
-Infants are severely affected, but symptoms can resemble many other disorders.
-As children age, symptoms begin to become more recognizable.
-If a diagnosis is not made, symptoms can become severe enough to cause death.
+Infants are severely affected, but the symptoms can resemble many other disorders.
+As children age, the symptoms become more recognizable.
+If a diagnosis isn’t made, the symptoms can become severe enough to be life-threatening.
+You should visit your doctor as soon as possible if you’re experiencing symptoms of NDI.

 Older children and teenagers can display symptoms that include: